| Frst

 notably my late father who started work in Gander in

-1940, to the late Mr Fred Smeaton who sent me quite
+1940, to the late Mr Fred Smeaton who sent me quite a

-has done much research, especially in Memorial
+much research, especially in Memorial University

-period.If you have something concerning Gander you think merits publication but you have no place to put it, please let me know.
+files, concerning primarily the wartime period.If you have something concerning Gander you think merits publication but you have no place to put it, please let me know.
 To contact me or one of the other contributors, please use the address below.
 You will have to change the "at" in the address to "@" (required to prevent spamming). pelley1(at)videotron.ca

 |